GPS : 48°31'41.5 N 4°45'32.2 W

 At the other end of the building, one can see the trace of a large Gothic arch whose interior has been walled up.

-This obturation is not recent since it shelters the medieval remains of another opening, smaller, with trilobate arches, also walled.
+This obturation is not recent, as it shelters the medieval remains of another, smaller opening with a three-lobed arch, also blind.
 The large stone arch above it is not an old window since it goes all the way to the ground.

 It was therefore originally either the main entrance to the building, or inside the building a diaphragm arch that allowed access to a part of the chapel that had disappeared.